How Do Auctions Work for the Bidder?

-A: For those who have never attended a Real Estate auction before, the following will provide you with some tips and an idea of what to expect.
+A: For those who have never attended a Real Estate or Personal Property auction before, the following will provide you with some tips and an idea of what to expect.
 It is more simple that you think.

 First, Do Your Homework!

-Since all real estate sold at auction is sold “AS IS”, you need to inspect the property and become as familiar with it as much as you can.
+Since all auction property (real or personal) is sold “AS IS”, you need to inspect the property and become as familiar with it as much as you can.

-Attend one of the Open Houses.
-Usually for residential properties that are Not Leased, the Open House dates will be on the two Sunday afternoons before the Auction Date from 2:00 until 4:00 p.m.
-Please don’t show up at 3:50 and assume you have enough time to thoroughly inspect the property.
+Attend one of the Open Houses or Previews.
+Usually the Open House dates will be on the Sunday afternoon before the Auction Date from 2:00 until 4:00 p.m. or Monday.
+All dates are posted on the auction page.

 Look Online.
 Check out sites such as Realtor.com, Zillow.com, Trulia.com for values of surrounding properties and become familiar with the current market around the property you are looking at.
 You may also want to go the Assessor’s website and look the tax appraisal and other pertinent information about the property.

 On our website, morrisrealtyauction.com , you need to read all the detail about the property, then read all the Terms and Conditions of the auction for that property.
 Each property is a little different and will have different Terms and Conditions.